georgematheos/vs-app-backend/api.md

 Responds to and then deletes the visitations request with the id specified by `:id` in the URL.

+This must include a valid JWT (javascript web token) in the header labeled x-auth-token.
+This JWT must be valid for the user who visitations request to be responded to is for.

 ##### Request parameters (inline URL query):
 * `acceptRequest`: A boolean.
 If included and `true`,  the visitations request will be accepted and Vs will begin.
 If not included or `false`, the visitations request will be denied and Vs will NOT begin.